The Construction of Angkor Wat

 Vrah kamraten An Sri Jaya Simhavarman Kamlun prey nam vala Lvo.

-The army under Sri Jaya-Simhavarman was portrayed as having the same discipline and uniform, exactly as the Angkorian army of Suryavarman II.
-What is interesting is the portraying of Jaya-Simhavarman with seventeen umbrellas while other personalities of the Angkorian court had at most twelve and Suryavarman II himself had only fourteen.
-It is expected that Jaya-Simhavarman, as an obraja of the Angkorian Empire, had more status than other dignitaries of the Angkorian court.
+The army under Sri Jaya-Simhavarman was portrayed as having the same discipline and uniform, exactly as the Angkorean army of Suryavarman II.
+What is interesting is the portraying of Jaya-Simhavarman with seventeen umbrellas while other personalities of the Angkorean court had at most twelve and Suryavarman II himself had only fourteen.
+It is expected that Jaya-Simhavarman, as an obraja of the Angkorean Empire, had more status than other dignitaries of the Angkorean court.
 However, the depiction of more umbrellas suggests that his ranking was even above the younger Suryavarman II.
 It indicates that in a cakravatin establishment, the ruler of the Middle Kingdom was not always the supreme leader of the Empire.
-As we have seen, Dvaravati had been a cultural inspiration and the political support of the Soma line for the previous Angkorian kings and Lavo had been one of the strong cardinal states of the Angkorian Empire.
-This arrangement explains the influence of Lavo over the Angkorian court and also the shake off between the two when Suryavarman II decided to exert his full authority as a Cakravatin monarch.
+As we have seen, Dvaravati had been a cultural inspiration and the political support of the Soma line for the previous Angkorean kings and Lavo had been one of the strong cardinal states of the Angkorean Empire.
+This arrangement explains the influence of Lavo over the Angkorean court and also the shake off between the two when Suryavarman II decided to exert his full authority as a Cakravatin monarch.